datacarpentry/openrefine-socialsci/episodes/03-filter-sort.md

 > >
 > > 1.
 In the facet (left margin), click on one of the names, such as `mabatisloping`.
 Notice that when you click on the name, or hover
 > > over it, there are entries to the right for `edit` and `include`.
 > > 2.
 Click `include`.
-This will explicitly include this roof type, and exclude others that are not expicitly included.
+This will explicitly include this roof type, and exclude others that are not explicitly included.
 Notice that the
 > option now changes to `exclude`.
 > > 3.
 Click `include` and `exclude` on the other roof type and notice how the two entries appear and disappear
 > >  from the table.